larjfut/Receipt-Extractor/README.md

 ### API base URL

 The frontend looks for `VITE_API_BASE_URL` to know where the backend is running.
+Copy `frontend/.env.example` to `frontend/.env` and set the value as needed.
 When the variable is not set it defaults to `/api`.

 ```bash
 # frontend/.env